 Overall, a visit to this sanctuary can be a full day amidst pleasant nature.
 Something all of us from the cities and larger towns should visit once in a while for a thorough refreshment/rest from the daily running around the concrete buildings and vehicular pollution.
 To escape to nature, greenery, fresh air, peacefulness and see as far as you can kind of feel.

-- You can easily visit this bird sanctuary from either Lucknow or Kanpur as a day trip
+- You can easily visit this bird sanctuary from either Lucknow or Kanpur on a day trip

 - Be prepared to walk a lot, so wear comfortable shoes

-- The best time to visit is winters i.e., from November to February when a lot of migratory birds are visiting
+- The best time to visit is winter i.e., from November to February when a lot of migratory birds are visiting

 - You get food outside the sanctuary, but nothing inside the sanctuary.
 It is not even advisable to carry food, so take your fill before you walk inside.